matthew-robertson/Useful_things/I Learned Something Today/Film.md

 ## Cinematography
 1. Watch out for triangles and depth in shots what have multiple actors.
-1. Eyelines are tricky, and you often want to shoot characters such that they're looking towards each other (one left->right, and the other the opposite).
+1. Eye-lines are tricky, and you often want to shoot characters such that they're looking towards each other (one left->right, and the other the opposite).
 1. A short twitter thread exploring why Marvel movies have [such boring lighting](https://twitter.com/sadhilldevan/status/1502701062641229824).